Lorentzian metric spaces and GH-convergence: the unbounded case: Introduction

-The first study that should be mentioned is that by Noldus \cite{noldus04,noldus04b} on Gromov–Hausdorff distance and convergence specifically for compact globally hyperbolic manifolds with spacelike boundaries and Noldus and Bombelli \cite{bombelli04}, where the analysis was extended to the non-manifold case.
+The studies of Gromov-Hausdorff convergence in the Lorentzian case also have some history.
+The first ideas that should be mentioned is that by Noldus \cite{noldus04,noldus04b} on Gromov-Hausdorff distance and convergence specifically for compact globally hyperbolic manifolds with spacelike boundaries and Noldus and Bombelli \cite{bombelli04}, where the analysis was extended to the non-manifold case.
 Generally considered as inspiring, they contained useful ideas such as Noldus' strong metric.
 This concept was later shown to be equivalent to the distinction metric \cite{minguzzi22}, a tool proved useful in our previous work \cite{minguzzi22} (though not essential, as we shall confirm in this paper).

-More recently, Müller revisited some of Noldus’ constructions, including his strong metric, within a broad analysis of the Gromov–Hausdorff convergence problem \cite{muller19,muller22,muller22c,muller24}.
-In the first version of \cite{muller22c}, Müller explored the Gromov–Hausdorff metric applied to compact Lorentzian prelength spaces and partially ordered measure spaces, (independently) obtaining results which in the literature are the most similar to our own, at least for what concerns Gromov–Hausdorff convergence and precompactness.
+More recently, M\"uller revisited some of Noldus' constructions, including his strong metric, within a broad analysis of the Gromov-Hausdorff convergence problem \cite{muller19,muller22,muller22c,muller24}.
+In the first version of \cite{muller22c}, M\"uller explored the Gromov-Hausdorff metric applied to compact Lorentzian prelength spaces and partially ordered measure spaces, (independently) obtaining results which in the literature are the most similar to our own, at least for what concerns Gromov-Hausdorff convergence and precompactness.
 Later he refined the work including more material.